 Excellent Location

-The Riogen project’s excellent location will allow it access to more competitive (lower price, more flexible take-or-pay) local gas from the Campos basin and benefits from the favorable electric transmission dynamics between Rio de Janeiro and the Elektro concession territory in São Paulo, i.e., Rio is currently an importer of power so power transmission charges to export power to São Paulo are minimal or negative.
-[EXPAND MORE]
+The Riogen project’s excellent location will allow it to access more competitive (lower price, more flexible take-or-pay) local gas from the Campos basin and to benefit from Rio de Janeiro’s status as a substantial net importer of electricity from the large hydroelectric facilities located in the States of Sao Paulo and Minas Garais.
+This results in minimal transmission charges being allocated to the plant.

 Elektro Provides Access to PPA

-Enron’s sole ownership position in Elektro allows Riogen to overcome perhaps the most difficult obstacle to the successful development of power projects in Brazil, which is access to a power off-taker and a financeable PPA.
-Enron is in discussions with ANEEL on the final form of the power purchase agreement whereby Elektro would purchase electricity generated by Riogen.
+Enron’s ownership of Elektro allows Riogen to overcome perhaps the most difficult obstacle to the successful development of power projects in Brazil, which is access to a power off-taker and a financeable PPA.
+Enron is in discussions with ANEEL on the final form of the power purchase agreement, whereby Elektro would purchase most or all of the electricity generated by Riogen.

 Ownership Positions in CEG/CEG-Rio Facilitate Access to Gas Supplies

-Enron’s ownership positions in CEG and CEG-Rio allow Riogen to also address other obstablés related to gas-fired power plant development in Brazil, which include access to gas supplies and the ability to negotiate a financeable GSA (gas supply agreement).
-Gas for 290 MW has already been secured with CEG/Riogas, and the gas supply for the additional 290 MW for Riogen II [is] [will be] secured from Petrobras through Emergency Plant program.
+Enron’s ownership positions in CEG and CEG-Rio allow Riogen to also address other obstacles to gas-fired power plant development in Brazil, which include access to gas supplies and the ability to negotiate a financeable gas supply agreement.
+Gas for 290 MW has already been secured with CEG/CEG-Rio, and the gas supply for the additional 290 MW for Riogen II [will be] secured from Petrobras through the Emergency Plant program.

 Emergency Power Plant Status

-As a result of Enron’s ability to address gas supply and power off-take issues and the advanced stage of development of the Riogen project (access to site, status of permits and access to gas turbines), the Riogen project has secured Emergency Plant Status, with all the associated Foreign Exchange, gas price and transmission cost pass-through benefits.
+As a result of Enron’s ability to address gas supply and power off-take issues and the advanced stage of development of the Riogen project (access to site, status of permits and access to gas turbines), the Riogen project has secured Emergency Plant Status, with all the associated foreign exchange, gas price, permitting and transmission cost pass-through benefits.

 State Government Support

-The State of Rio de Janeiro has recognized the significant economic advantages of gas-fired power generation in South/Southeast Brazil.
-The state government and other local authorities are fully supportive of the Riogen project and are actively assisting Enron with development efforts.
+The State of Rio de Janeiro has recognized the significant economic advantages of exporting gas-fired power generation in South/Southeast Brazil.
+The state government and other local authorities are fully supportive of the Riogen project and are actively assisting Enron with its development efforts.
 [INCLUDE A PHRASE ON TAX BENEFITS (ICHS) ALREADY SECURED].

-Puerto Suarez
+Puerto Suárez

 Access to Competitive Gas Supplies

-Due to its location inside Bolivia, the Puerto Suarez project has access to perhaps the most competitive gas supplies of any power project under development for the Brazilian electricity market, both in terms of pricing and flexibility of supply.
-Based on current gas commodity prices in Bolivia and the costs of transportation between Santa Cruz de la Siena and Puerto Suarez, the project is expected to have access to gas supplies at a price not exceeding US$1.50/MMBtu.
+Due to its location inside Bolivia, the Puerto Suárez project has access to perhaps the most competitive gas supplies of any power project under development for the Brazilian electricity market, both in gas pricing and flexibility of supply.
+Based on current gas commodity prices in Bolivia and the costs of transportation between Santa Cruz de la Sierra and Puerto Suárez, the project is expected to have access to gas supplies at a price not exceeding US$1.50/MMBtu.

 Ownership Positions in Transredes and GTB Facilitate GSA Negotiation

-Enron’s ownership positions in both Transredes and GTB, as well as its previous experience with the Cuiabá Project, greatly facilitate the complex process of negotiating a financeable GSA with these pipeline companies.
+Enron’s ownership positions in both Transredes and GTB, as well as its experience with the Cuiabá Project, greatly facilitate the complex process of negotiating a financeable GSA with these pipeline companies.

 Access to Low-Cost Electric Transmission

-Existing transmission capacity from Corumba to the Elektro service territory is sufficient to carry Peurto Suarez’s full 145MW of power generation capacity.
-This available transmission capacity, without any need for expansions, provides competitive transmission costs and losses.
+Existing transmission capacity from Corumba (twenty miles from Puerto Suárez) to the Elektro service territory is sufficient to carry Puerto Suárez’s full 147 MW of power generation capacity.
+This available transmission capacity, without any need for expansions, provides competitive transmission access.

 Elektro Provides Access to PPA

-Enron’s sole ownership in Elektro provides Puerto Suarez with access to a creditworthy off-taker and to a financeable PPA, thus permitting the project to proceed on a fast-track basis.
+Enron’sownership of Elektro provides Puerto Suárez with access to a creditworthy off-taker and to a financeable PPA, permitting the project to proceed on a fast-track basis.
 Enron is awaiting approval from ANEEL for its PPA with Elektro.

 Bolivian Government Support